Chart Color Schemes

 Willunga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willunga's dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
-Home ownership in Willunga stood at 43.4%, with the rest either mortgaged (41.5%) or rented (15.1%).
-The median monthly mortgage repayment was $1,683, higher than Adelaide metro's average of $1,452.
+Willunga's dwelling structures, as recorded in the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
+Home ownership in Willunga stood at 43.4%, with mortgaged dwellings at 41.5% and rented ones at 15.1%.
+The median monthly mortgage repayment was $1,683, higher than Adelaide metro's $1,452.
 Median weekly rent in Willunga was $330, compared to Adelaide metro's $314.
 Nationally, Willunga's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing